raspberrypi/documentation/technical-faq.md

 ### Can I use my Pi as a desktop replacement?

-Yes and no!
-For many tasks the Pi is quite suitable, however, because internet browsers nowadays require a lot of memory, browsing can be a bit slow if you open too many browser tabs.
+Yes and no, it depends!
+For many daily tasks the Pi is quite suitable, however, because internet browsers nowadays require a lot of memory, browsing can be a bit slow if you open too many browser tabs.
 Although 1GB of RAM seems like a lot, modern browsers are real memory hogs!

 ### Can I boot a Pi from a USB-attached hard drive instead of the SD card?

 Yes, booting from a USB-attached drive (either a SSD or actual hard drive) can make the Pi boot and work faster.
-We have extensive instruction on how to do this [here](./hardware/raspberrypi/bootmodes/msd.md).
+We have extensive instructions on how to do this [here](./hardware/raspberrypi/bootmodes/msd.md).

 ### Can I boot a Pi over a network?